BPH treatment options when drugs are not enough

 What is fibromyalgia?

-People who have experienced fibromyalgia know the feeling.
 Imagine having a condition that causes widespread pain and affects how you move, function, and live.
 Flare-ups come and go and vary in intensity.
 The pain can strike one area but also move around to other parts of the body.
 Perhaps worst of all, the cause of fibromyalgia is still unknown.
-Doctors often can't find any physical source for symptoms and blood tests, X-rays, and other testing is usually normal.
+Doctors often can't find any physical source for symptoms, and blood tests, x-rays, and other test results are usually normal.

 This mysterious and often misunderstood condition causes pain, aches, and stiffness in muscles and joints throughout the body.